List of BanG Dream! characters: Tomoe Udagawa

 Tomoe Udagawa (宇田川 巴, Udagawa Tomoe) is the drummer of Afterglow, Ako's older sister, and a third-year student at Haneoka.
 She plays a Yamaha gray 3-piece drum kit.
 Tomoe is a candid tomboy who never badmouths others and carries no regrets.
 She gets along well with the adults in the shopping district, playing the taiko drums for them in local festivals.
 Like her younger sister Ako, she has a weak spot for fashion.
 Outside of the band, Tomoe works part-time at the fast food restaurant and is a member of Haneoka's dance club.
 Moca calls her "Tomo-chin".

-Tomoe become's the band's drummer thanks to her taiko experience.
-When Ran distances herself from the band prior to Girl Jam due to her father, Tomoe confronts her but inadvertently offends her when she argues Ran does not disclose her family life to them.
-After Ran and Moca begin fighting, Tomoe attempts to intervene but gets dragged into the quarrel until they are scolded by the head nurse and reconcile.
-Tomoe also calls the band for an emergency rooftop meeting when the others struggle to keep up with Ran as she progresses with flower arrangement, explaining her wish to let the "same as always" by watching the sunset again.
-Outside of the band, Tomoe maintains a cool image that Ako admires, though Ako's improved performances with Roselia prompts Tomoe to question her presence in her younger sister's growth.
-Eventually, she elects to continue her upbeat attitude, reasoning that she is satisfied as long as it makes Ako happy.

 Tomoe is voiced by Yoko Hikasa, and is voiced by Celeste Roberts in the dub.